OpenCTI-Platform/docs/docs/usage/automation.md

 ### Share with organizations

 Will share every entity in the received STIX 2.1 bundle with Organizations you configured.
 Your platform needs to have declared a platform main organization in Settings/Parameters.
+You can decice to share only the main triggering element, or the whole bundle thanks to the toogle.

+#### Share with organizations

+Will unshare every entity in the received STIX 2.1 bundle with Organizations you configured.
+Your platform needs to have declared a platform main organization in Settings/Parameters.
+You can decice to unshare only the main triggering element, or the whole bundle thanks to the toogle.

+#### Manage Access Restriction

+Will apply authorize members on the bundle within the playbook.
+It is only compatible with entities supporting authorize members (Containers, Drafts).
+You can decide to only apply restriction on the triggering element or the whole bundle by enabling the toggle.

+##### Specificities of the component

+**This component supports dynamic variables**

+- Dynamic from the main enity triggering the playbook: Will apply the authorize members on the coresponding user of the field you chose, based on the triggering entity only.
+You can chose among:
+   - Author (organisation): If your author is an organisation, you will be able to apply authorize members directly on the organisation in author.
+   - Creator: Will apply the authorize members on all users in Creator field.
+   - Assignee: Will apply the authorize members on all users in Asignee field.
+   - Participant: Will apply the authorize members on all users in Participants field.

+ - Dynamic from the object in the bundle of the playbook: will apply the authorize members on all the corresponding users of all the entities contained in your bundle and not only the triggering entity.
+    - Organization: all users belonging to the organizations in your bundle will be added as authorize members.

+**The component also support static fields, used for authorize members: users, groups & organizations.**

+#### Remove Access Restriction

+Will remove authorize members on the bundle within the playbook.
+It is only compatible with entities supporting authorize members (Containers, Drafts).
+You can decide to only remove restriction on the triggering element or the whole bundle by enabling the toggle.

+##### Specificities of the component

+**This component supports dynamic variables**

+- Dynamic from the main enity triggering the playbook: Will remove the authorize members on the coresponding user of the field you chose, based on the triggering entity only.
+You can chose among:
+   - Author (organisation): If your author is an organisation, you will be able to remove the organization from the authorize members.
+   - Creator: Will remove all users in creator field from the authorize members.
+   - Assignee: Will remove all users in assignee field from the authorize members.
+   - Participant: Will remove all users in participant field from the authorize members.

+ - Dynamic from the object in the bundle of the playbook: will remove the authorize members on all the corresponding users of all the entities contained in your bundle and not only the triggering entity.
+    - Organization: all users belonging to the organizations in your bundle will be remove from authorize members.

+**The component also support static fields, used for authorize members: users, groups & organizations.**

 ### Apply predefined rule